etingof/snmpsim/README.txt

                beyond 2 for purposes of modelling approximation function.
                Default is 1.
   period - Agent walk period in seconds.
-Default is 10 seconds. addon - any snmprec record scope parameters to numeric module be used
+Default is 10 seconds. addon - a single snmprec record scope key=value parameter for the
-          whilst running in variation mode.
-Default is empty list.
+          multiplex module to be used whilst running in variation mode.
+          Multiple addon parameters can be used.
+Default is empty.

 Example use of numeric module for recording follows: